Configuring IIS to support Estonian Digital ID-card for authentication

 Configuring IIS for one-way SSL

-To configure one-way SSL on IIS server we must add new HTTP(S) binding (usually port 443) and apply certificate to it.
+To configure one-way SSL on IIS server, a new HTTP(S) binding (usually port 443) must be added and a certificate applied to it.
 And it is definitely a good idea to disable legacy TLS protocols!

 Defining HTTPS binding with certificate iis2111.kaheksa.xi and disabling legacy TLS protocols

-After applying settings one-way SSL works and we can access website over HTTPS protocol.
+After applying settings, one-way SSL works and the website is accessible over HTTPS protocol.

 One-way SSL works with TLS 1.3 protocol, browser is Firefox